|June 12, 1994

 ||Six-day preliminary hearing ends with Judge Kathleen

 ruling there is sufficient evidence for O.J.
-Simpson to stand trial on
+Simpson to

 two counts of first-degree murder.